 Charles Price has over 35 years of experience in the construction and ash management industries.
 He began his career in a family-owned construction business and founded Charah in 1987 to service the construction industry and perform utility construction and infrastructure installation.
 In 1992, Charles changed the direction of the company and began focusing exclusively on electric utility services and coal ash management.
-He is now recognized as an industry leader and expert, currently serving as Chairman of the board of directors of the American Coal Ash Association (ACAA).
+He is now recognized as an industry leader and expert having served as past Chairman of the board of directors of the American Coal Ash Association (ACAA).
 Charles was selected as Entrepreneur of the Year in 2010 in the Midwest Region by Ernst & Young and was a finalist for national Entrepreneur of the Year.

 Scott Sewell joined Charah in 2008 with extensive experience in project management with one of the largest international engineering and construction companies.
 Most recently, he served as Charah’s Senior Vice President of Operations.
 As COO, he is responsible for maintaining oversight of Charah operations, safety management, business development and utility relations.
 Scott graduated with a bachelor’s degree in international business from the College of Charleston in South Carolina.
 He is a Six Sigma Yellow Belt and holds professional affiliations as a member of the Project Management Institute, the Association of Equipment Management Professionals and the International Erosion Control Association.